atherdon/artics/Not finished/Course/css/data.md

 Node.JS - tell me what exactly do you want to have? simple CRUD+mongodb, or creating APIs? right now I'm exploring how to create an npm package, so this can be another class too.
 React.JS - only basics. nothing advanced, because I'm mastering it right now too.

+I should create a txt file with basic recipe data, like image url, etc. in the middle of the course we should have page with half of elements. like short version of recipe page.